gregoryerrl/self-mastery/markdown/The HTML-CSS-JavaScript Self-Mastery Workbook.md

 After this workbook, you can:

+- ✅ Build complete, interactive websites from scratch
-- ✅ Understand HTML, CSS, and JavaScript
+- ✅ Understand and debug HTML, CSS, and JavaScript
+- ✅ Work with modern JavaScript features and patterns
-- ✅ Debug HTML, CSS, and JavaScript issues
+- ✅ **Process and transform data with array methods**
+- ✅ **Create private state with closures**
+- ✅ Make responsive, accessible websites

 ### What's Next?